Ambz2/restaurant-page/README.md

 The webpage is a mock of a fake restaurant, a salami-only themed restaurant called 'La Salamaia', which features salami appetisers, mains, and desserts.

 First tab: Homepage;
--- Opening hours
+-- Opening hours ✓
--- Location
+-- Location ✓
--- Reviews
+-- Reviews ✓
--- Picture of an italian chef
+-- Picture of an italian chef ✓

 Second tab: Menu;
--- Appetisers
+-- Appetisers ✓
--- Main Menu
+-- Main Menu ✓
--- Desserts
+-- Desserts ✓
--- Drinks
+-- Drinks ✓

 Third tab: Contact;
--- Phone numbers for the restaurant
+-- Phone numbers for the restaurant ✓
--- email address
+-- email address ✓
--- Picture of the head chef with a sweet bubble
--- for media enquiries please contact enrique
+-- Picture of the head chef with a sweet bubble ✓head -- for media enquiries please contact enrique